OmTarawneh/gh-search-code-challenge/README.md

 ## Overview

 This repository contains a solution for the GitHub Code Search Challenge.
-The challenge involves creating an application that allows users to search for repos/users on GitHub using the GitHub API.
+The challenge involves creating an application that allows users to search for repositories and users on GitHub using the GitHub API.
 Before you proceed, please take note of the following important information:

 ## Important Notes